Bittersweet matcha brownies with a crackly crust, fudgy texture and chunks of white chocolate, the best kind of matcha treat

 Use the best matcha powder you can get your hands on

-A lower quality matcha will have more bitterness and astringency in comparison to a higher grade.
-Not only that the colour tends to be a dull green/brown rather than a vibrant green!
+A lower-quality matcha will have more bitterness and astringency in comparison to a higher grade.
+Not only that the color tends to be a dull green/brown rather than a vibrant green!

 Don’t overbake